-VMware vSphere 5: Memory—the key to a virtualized environment
+VMware vSphere 6: Memory—the key to a virtualized environment

 Memory continues to be the vital component in overall server consolidation ratios, with memory still the significant determining factor in the total number of VMs possible on a physical server.
 In short, Total RAM = #number of VMs enabled.
 Virtual memory is a well known technique used in most general purpose operating systems, and most all modern CPUs have hardware to support it.

+VMware vSphere 6 demonstrates the level and sophistication of its memory management by classifying memory into eight (8) types—consumed, active, shared, granted, overhead, balloon, swapped, and compressed.
+The two most important statistics to watch are Consumed Memory, and Active Memory.
+Consumed Memory usage is defined as the amount of host memory that is allocated to the virtual machine.
+Active Memory is defined as the amount of guest memory that is currently being used by the guest operating system and its applications.
 Virtual memory creates a uniform virtual address space for applications and allows the O/S and hardware to handle the address translation between the virtual address space and the physical address space.
 This technique not only simplifies the programmer’s work, but also adapts the execution environment to support large address spaces, process protection, file mapping, and swapping in modern servers.

 The ESXi hypervisor creates a contiguous addressable memory space for a virtual machine when it runs.
 This memory space has the same properties as the virtual address space that the guest operating system presents to the applications running on it.
 This allows the hypervisor to run multiple virtual machines simultaneously while protecting the memory of each VM from being access by other VM’s.
 The ESXi hypervisor adds an extra level of address translation that maps the guest physical address to the host physical address.
-This results in ESXi having three virtual memory layers: guest virtual memory, guest physical memory, and host physical memory.
+This results in the ESXi having three virtual memory layers: guest virtual memory, guest physical memory, and host physical memory.

 ESXi employs a share-based allocation algorithm to achieve efficient memory utilization for all virtual machines and to guarantee memory to those virtual machines that need it most.
 ESXi provides three configurable parameters to control the host memory allocation for a virtual machine: Memory Reservation, Limit, and Shares.